Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Spatial-based GNNs (A-0)

 \subsection{Linear Aggregation (A-1)}

-A number of works \cite{perozzi2014deepwalk,xu2018how,xu2018powerful,gilmer2017neural,hamilton2017inductive,velivckovic2017graph} fall into the category of learning the aggregation scheme among first order neighbors (i.e., direct neighbors).
-This aspect focuses on adjusting the weights for node and its first order neighbors to reveal the pattern regarding the supervision signal.
-Formally, each single updated node embeddings, $\Z(v_{i})$, can be written as: where $u_{j}$ denotes a neighbor of node $v_{i}$, $\h(\cdot)$ is their representations, and $\Phi/\Psi$ indicate the weight functions.
+A lot of research has gone into understanding the aggregation among first order neighbors (i.e., direct neighbors) \cite{perozzi2014deepwalk,xu2018how,xu2018powerful,gilmer2017neural,hamilton2017inductive,velivckovic2017graph}.
+The supervisory signal patterns are revealed by altering the weights for the node and its first order neighbors.
+The revised node embeddings, $\Z(v_i)$, can be represented in the following way: where $u_{j}$ denotes a neighbor of node $v_{i}$, $\h(\cdot)$ is their representations, and $\Phi/\Psi$ indicate the weight functions.
 The first item on the right hand side denotes the weighted representation of node $v_{i}$, while the second represents the update from its neighbors.
-By applying random walk normalization (i.e., dividing neighbors by degree of the current node), Eqn. \eqref{eq:a1} can be written as: or by applying symmetric normalization, it can be written as:
+By applying random walk normalization (i.e., dividing neighbors by degree of the current node), Equation \ref{eq:a1} and its symmetric normalization can be written as:

 where $d_{i}$ represents the degree of node $v_{i}$.
 Normalization has better generalization capacity, which is not only due to some implicit evidence but also because of a theoretical proof on performance improvement \cite{johnson2007effectiveness}.
-In a simplified configuration, weights for the neighbors are the same and is a scalar value $\psi$, and so is the weight for self node $\phi$.
-Therefore, they can be rewritten in matrix form as: or Eqn. \eqref{eq:a1_mat_comb} and \eqref{eq:a1_mat_symm} can be generalized as the same form:
+In a simplified configuration, weights for all the neighbors are the same and is a scalar value $\psi$, while the weight for self node $\phi$ is another scalar value.
+Therefore, they can be rewritten in matrix form as: